fastrgv/RufasSok/README.md

 To run type:  [exeName puzzleFile TotalLevels LevelToSolve]

 EG on windows type:
-	binw32\ipuller3 games\pico_22.sok 22 3
+	binw32\puller games\pico_22.sok 22 3
 	...to solve the 3rd level in file pico_22.sok.

 EG on OSX type:
-	ipuller3_osx games/pico_22.sok 22 3
+	puller_osx games/pico_22.sok 22 3

 ----------------------------------------------

 ## what is special about this project?
 Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
 Achieves version 3.3 core profile contexts.
 Compiles and runs on MSwin32, GNU/Linux and Mac OS-X systems.

-Focusing on portability and open source freedom, this project relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).
+Focusing on portability and open source freedom, this project relies on a thin SDL2 binding, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).

 ------------------------------------------------

 ## Setup & Running:

+Mac users see "osx-setup.txt".
+Windows users see "windows-setup.txt".

 Unzip the archive.
-On Windows, 7z [www.7-zip.org] works well for this;  but so does the intrinsic command "tar -xf [filename].tar.gz", which extracts everything into the current directory.
+On Windows, 7z [www.7-zip.org] works well for this.

-Windows users may see some error messages (that may be ignored) pertaining to directory links.
-Directory links are needed only on OSX & Linux.

 Users may then open a terminal window, cd to install_directory, then, at the command line, type the executable name to start the game.
 In Linux, you may also double click the icon for rufasok_gnu in file manager.

 Mac users must navigate to the installation directory in Finder and click the "rufasok.app" icon named "Rufasok".

-Windows users type:  binw32\rufasok.exe.
+Windows users type:  binw32\rufasok32.exe.

 The install_directory should contain subdirectories named "data", "gnulibs", "include", "games", "skins".